On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Short-time asymptotics

 and equation~\eqref{eq:Hs_steady_state_integrated}, which provides the initial condition, $H_0$, is:

 where, as before, $\Pe ^{-1}=\sigma/\mu^{1/k}$. \edit{Following (\ref{eq:bc_dimless}a) and (\ref{eq:bc_dimless}c) the boundaries conditions are: }

-Note that the characteristic time of overland flow ($\mu^{-1/k}T_0\approx\text{0.1 day}$) is much shorter than the characteristic time describing the groundwater zone ($T_0\approx\text{1000 days}$), and has a similar order of magnitude as a typical rainfall duration.
+Note that the characteristic time \editt{it takes the overland flow to reach the channel} ($\mu^{-1/k}T_0\approx\text{0.1 day}$) is much shorter than the characteristic time describing the groundwater \editt{flow} ($T_0\approx\text{1000 days}$), and has a similar order of magnitude as a typical rainfall duration.
 As a result, a short-time approximation is not satisfactory to describe flow variation during a single rainfall event.

 The solution for general times can be obtained by considering the $\Pe \rightarrow \infty$ limit, similarly as we did when analysing the steady state.
 This limit allows us to neglect the diffusion term everywhere except for a negligibly thin boundary layer around $x=a$.